BettingAIPro

 I was guessing why the AI disagreed with the math

 I realized I was guessing why the AI disagreed with the math.
 I added the audit ledger columns so I could see exactly where Groq or Gemini were overriding the baseline.
-Three columns per prediction: the raw Poisson output, the Groq delta, the Gemini delta.
-I also added a VarianceReason ENUM with eight values so post-mortems have a specific cause, not just a shrug.
+For every prediction I store the three Poisson baseline probabilities, the three Groq-adjusted probabilities, the Gemini delta, and a tagged variance reason for any disagreement.
+When something is off I can trace which layer flipped which call.
+The VarianceReason ENUM has eight values like INJURY_DATA_MISSED and GROQ_ADJUSTMENT_WRONG so post-mortems get a specific cause instead of a shrug.

 AI Layer